Jon Berti Player Props: Marlins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the 11th-ranked team ERA across all league pitching staffs (4.00).
+- The Blue Jays have a 4.10 team ERA that ranks 13th among all MLB pitching staffs.

-- His most recent appearance was on Wednesday against the Baltimore Orioles, when the righty tossed 7 2/3 scoreless innings while allowing three hits.
+- The lefty's last time out came on Thursday against the Baltimore Orioles, when he went 4 2/3 innings, surrendering two earned runs while allowing six hits.

+- In 14 games this season, the 32-year-old has a 4.31 ERA and 9 strikeouts per nine innings, while allowing a batting average of .264 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.